MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/linux-custom-gallery-marketplace-image-allocation-failure.md

 ---
-title: Custom/gallery/marketplace image allocation failures
+title: Linux custom/gallery/marketplace image allocation failures
-description: Provides solutions to an allocation error when you deploy a custom/gallery/marketplace image. ms.custom: sap:Cannot create a VM, linux-related-content ms.service: virtual-machines ms.date: 06/03/2024 ms.reviewer: srijangupta, scotro, jarrettr
+description: Provides solutions to an allocation error when you deploy a Linux custom/gallery/marketplace image. ms.custom: sap:Cannot create a VM, linux-related-content ms.service: virtual-machines ms.date: 06/03/2024 ms.reviewer: srijangupta, scotro, jarrettr
 ---
-# Allocation failures when deploying custom/gallery/marketplace images
+# Allocation failures when deploying Linux custom/gallery/marketplace images

 An allocation error arises in situations when the new VM request is pinned to a cluster that either cannot support the VM size being requested, or does not have available free space to accommodate the request.